View free policies procedures examples from all manuals. No obligation, no credit card!

 In hindsight, the activity “Plan alternate route in case of trouble” could be considered waste.
 We don’t know that we will run into slowdowns, detours, open drawbridges, or inaccuracies on the roadmap/TripTik.
 You could cut that activity.

 But we ran into all those problems.
 Good thing we didn’t cut the activity.
 However, the activity is not value-added to my customers.
 I could tout my wife’s exceptional planning skills and convert a non-value-added activity to a value-added one, in my customer’s opinion.
 If road delays were rare or unlikely, I might argue for cutting that activity.
-Either way, the Activity Map is the tool that helps make the conversation meaningful.
+Either way, Activity Maps are the tool that helps make the conversation meaningful.